 Update May 2018: New evidence and guidance in this field were reviewed at the May 2018 Guidelines Committee meeting and it was decided that revision of this guideline would be deferred for 1 year (May 2019).
 The version available on the website and app will remain valid until replaced.

-This guideline reviews the risk factors for venous thromboembolism (VTE) in pregnancy and the puerperium and provides guidance as to which women require thromboprophylaxis in and after pregnancy.
-It reviews the safety and efficacy of different forms of thromboprophylaxis.
+The aim of this guideline is to provide advice, based on clinical evidence where available, regarding the prevention of venous thromboembolism (VTE) during pregnancy, birth and following delivery.
 For the diagnosis and management of acute VTE in pregnancy, please refer to Green-top Guideline No. 37b: The Acute Management of Thrombosis and Embolism during Pregnancy and the Puerperium.

 For anticoagulation for mechanical heart valves in pregnancy, read the chapter covering this within the proceedings of the RCOG study group on heart disease - a summary of the guideline for antenatal and postnatal thromboprophylaxis is given in Appendix I.